Over 3,000 Gardens Expertly Designed with Precision & Care

 In this blog post, we will delve into the intricate details of low maintenance gravel garden design, providing expert advice and in-depth insights to help you craft a stunning outdoor space that demands little effort to maintain.

-Choosing the Right Gravel:
+Choosing the Right Gravel

 Gravel selection is a crucial aspect of a successful gravel garden.
 Opt for angular gravel rather than rounded pebbles, as angular stones interlock better, creating a more stable surface.
 Consider gravel sizes between 9-20mm optimal compactness.
 Look for a gravel that suits the material palette and style you’re wanting to achieve.

-To further reduce weed growth and to create a stable path, install interlocking gravel stabilization grinds beneath the gravel.
+To further reduce weed growth and to create a stable path, install interlocking gravel stabilisation grinds beneath the gravel.
 These high-quality honeycomb grids create a barrier preventing weeds from pushing through, while allowing water to permeate, stop gravel from migrating and ensure both a pristine appearance and efficient drainage.
 Our favourite supplier is https://www.corelp.co.uk/core-path/

-Planting Strategy:
+Planting Strategy

 When it comes to planting in a gravel garden, less is often more.
 Select drought-tolerant, low-maintenance plants that thrive in well-drained soil.
 Mediterranean herbs like lavender, rosemary, and sage not only add fragrance and visual appeal but also require minimal care.
 Ornamental grasses also work really well in a gravel garden, creating movement and contrasting textures.

-Strategic Mulching:
+Strategic Mulching

 While gravel itself serves as a weed suppressant, consider a thin layer of organic mulch in planting beds to further conserve moisture and enrich the soil.
 Mulch also adds a refined aesthetic contrast to the gravel texture.

-Metal edging:
+Metal edging

 The naturalistic look is what I’m sure you envisage when it comes to a gravel garden but there are always some areas you want a permanent neat edge to, such as planting borders.
 Use metal edging to achieve this clean and crisp edge effect.
 Core LP is our favourite edging with a good selection of colours for any scheme.

-Artful Hardscaping:
+Artful Hardscaping

 Elevate your gravel gardens elegance with well-designed hardscaping elements.
 Natural stone pathways, strategically placed boulders, or a stylish seating area can provide structure and visual interest while requiring minimal maintenance.
 Ced Stones have a fantastic range of boulders.

-Efficient Irrigation:
+Efficient Irrigation

 While gravel gardens are known for their water-wise nature, some plants may still benefit from targeted irrigation.
 Install a drip irrigation system with adjustable emitters to ensure that specific areas receive the necessary moisture, reducing the need for manual watering.

-Weather-Resistant Garden Furniture:
+Weather-Resistant Garden Furniture

 Choose outdoor furniture constructed from materials like teak or cedar.
 These materials are not only durable but also require minimal maintenance to withstand the elements gracefully to eventually create a rustic aged charm.

-Aesthetic Lighting:
+Aesthetic Lighting

 Illuminate your gravel garden’s beauty after dark with carefully positioned outdoor lighting.
 Path lights, up-lighting for architectural elements, and strategically placed lanterns can transform your garden into a captivating evening retreat.
 Our favourite lighting suppliers is in-lite https://in-lite.com/en/

-Seasonal Maintenance:
+Seasonal Maintenance

 While gravel gardens are inherently low maintenance, allocate time for periodic upkeep.
 This may include occasional weeding, pruning to maintain plant shapes, and replenishing gravel to preserve an even surface.